AaronTanKY/Capstone/README.md

 Download the latest SDK Manual from www.westwoodrobotics.io for detailed instructions, helpful tips, and various examples.

 For detailed examples please refer to the SDK from https://westwoodrobotics.io/support/.

+### New function in 0.1.3: set_posi()
+A new function set_posi() is added to clear absolute position error on BEAR, e.g., set_posi((id, position, tolerance)).
+If tolerance is non-zero, BEAR tries to find the multi-turn value to match the expected position within the tolerance.
+If tolerance is zero, BEAR modifies the homing offset to match the expected position.